Some links in this post may be affiliate links

 Peperomia caperata requires pruning to keep it neat, to discourage pests and diseases, to encourage bushy growth and to rejuvenate growth.
 Repotting is needed only when it becomes pot-bound.
 Keep reading for more on these growing conditions and how to achieve them.

 Emerald Ripple Peperomia requires an average warmth within the range of 15-260C.
 Temperatures outside this range will affect the growth of the plant negatively.
-Keep the plant away from cold draughts as they can cause leaf drop.
+Keep the plant away from cold drafts as they can cause leaf drop.

 Feed Emerald Ripple Peperomia with a balanced, liquid fertilizer every 4 weeks during the growing period for a lush growth.
+Stop feeding in the cold season as growth is minimal and feeding at this time may lead to fertilizer burn and death of the plant.

 Pruning Emerald Ripple Peperomia involves regular removal of dead foliage to maintain the plant neat and also minimize pest and disaese infestations.

-As it ages, it becomes straggly therefore, cut back the stems during the growing season to rejuvenate growth.
+To encourage a bushy, compact growth, regularly pinch off the growing tips.
+As it ages, the plant becomes straggly therefore, cutback the stems during the growing season to rejuvenate growth.

 Emerald Ripple Peperomia (Peperomia caperata) can be propagated from seeds, leaf and stem-tip cuttings or by division.